quo/iptsd/README.md

+# :warning: Experimental iptsd fork :warning:

+This is a fork of the libqzed branch of iptsd, with the following changes:
+- Added support for SP7+ (requires [ithc driver](https://github.com/quo/ithc-linux)).
+- Added support for Surface Pen on SP7/SP7+.

+These changes are still experimental.
+Please report any issues you encounter.

+---

 # Intel Precise Touch & Stylus

 This is the userspace part of IPTS (Intel Precise Touch & Stylus) for Linux.